Composite decking or wood decking?

 Treated Pine Decking

-Pressure Treated (PT) Pine deck boards are the most common and most economical choice for decking.
-Pine lumber is green when it is first installed and will fade to a grayish color if not stained or sealed.
-However, if not properly sealed or maintained, it may warp, split or splinter.
+Treated Pine lumber is green when it is first installed, and you must wait a few months for it to dry before it will properly take paint or stain.
+Treated Pine fades to a grayish color if not stained or sealed.
+However, if not properly sealed or maintained, it will mostly likely warp, split or splinter.

 Western Red Cedar Decking (Hardwood)

-While you will pay more for Western Red Cedar than for Pressure Treated Pine, it’s still an affordable, beautiful natural wood option.
 Cedar decking naturally resists rotting, insects and decay.
 Western Red Cedar is a hardwood, which makes it more stable than pressure treated lumber.
 It’s also less likely to splinter.

 Everyone enjoys Cedar’s warm brown tones, distinctive grain, and knotty character.
 Protect this hardwood with high-quality wood stain.